On splitting and splittable families: Abstract

 \section{Abstract}

-A set $A$ is said to \emph{split} a finite set $B$ if exactly half the elements of $B$ (up to rounding) are contained in $A$.
-We study the dual notions: (1) a \emph{splitting family}, a collection of sets such that any subset of $\{1,\ldots,k\}$ is split by a set in the family, and (2) a \emph{splittable family}, a collection of sets such that there is a single set $A$ that splits each set in the family.
+A set $A$ is said to split a finite set $B$ if exactly half the elements of $B$ (up to rounding) are contained in $A$.
+We study the dual notions: (1) splitting family, which is a collection of sets such that any subset of $\{1,\ldots,k\}$ is split by a set in the family, and (2) splittable family, which is a collection of sets such that there is a single set $A$ that splits each set in the family.

 We study the minimum size of a splitting family on $\{1,\ldots,k\}$, as well as the structure of splitting families of minimum size.
 We use a mixture of computational and theoretical techniques.
 We additionally study the related notions of $\mathord{\leq}4$-splitting families and $4$-splitting families, and we provide lower bounds on the minimum size of such families.